VEuPathDB/StaticContent/_collection_resources_tools/02b_why-support.md

   display: flex;
 }
 #col-1 {
-  flex: 1; margin-left: 2em;
+  flex: 1; margin-left: 1em;
 }
 #col-2 {
-  flex: 3; margin-left: 2em;
+  flex: 3; margin-left: 1em;
 }
 </style>

-Please visit <a href="/a/app/static-content/why-support.html">this page</a> for a detailed description of why your support matters, and to read what users are saying about VEuPathDB!
+Visit <a href="/a/app/static-content/why-support.html">this page</a> to learn why your support matters, and to read what users are saying about VEuPathDB!

 <div class="search-strategies-feature">
   <section class="container">